fcdl94/MiB/README.md

 ## Cite us
 If you use this repository, please consider to cite

-       @inProceedings{mancini2019adagraph,
+       @inProceedings{cermelli2020modeling,
-       author = {Cermelli, Fabio and Mancini, Massimilano and Rota Bul\`o, Samuel and Ricci, Elisa and Caputo, Barbara}, title  = {Modeling the Background for Incremental Learning in Semantic Segmentation}, booktitle = {Computer Vision and Pattern Recognition (CVPR)}, year      = {2020},
+       author = {Cermelli, Fabio and Mancini, Massimiliano and Rota Bul\`o, Samuel and Ricci, Elisa and Caputo, Barbara}, title  = {Modeling the Background for Incremental Learning in Semantic Segmentation}, booktitle = {Computer Vision and Pattern Recognition (CVPR)}, year      = {2020},